gdy-scu/IntentDrivenFTP/README.md

 In this work, a 3-stage progressive multi-modal learning paradigm is proposed to address the modality gap between the structured trajectory and unstructured spoken instructions, as well as minimize the data requirements, including trajectory-based FTP pre-training, intent-oriented instruction embedding learning, and multi-modal fine-tuning.

 ### Stage1
-Our previous FlightBERT++ serves as the prediction framework to conduct the intent-driven FTP task.
+Our previous work FlightBERT++ serves as the prediction framework to conduct the intent-driven FTP task.
 The code implementation and detailed instructions can be found in <a href="https://github.com/dongyueguo-scu/FlightBERT_PP">FlightBERT++</a>.

 ### Stage2